seanzira/capstoneProject/README.md

 ## Credits

-The author of this website has been referenced in the "about author" page.
-The other websites that have been used and mentioned on the "webpage sources" include an article on the invention of soccer by "Jobs In Football", an article on "=the world's all-time greatest footballer by "Naratorn Wirunhchatapant" and an article by OneFootball on Zinedine Zidane's career stats.
+The author of this website has been referenced to in the "about author" page.
+The other websites that have been used and mentioned on the "webpage sources" include an article on the invention of soccer by "Jobs In Football", an article on the world's all-time greatest footballers by "Naratorn Wirunhchatapant" and an article by OneFootball on Zinedine Zidane's career stats.